 After a slip and fall injury, you may feel pain right away, but it’s also possible that there will be some delayed injuries.
 Here are a few delayed injuries that you should look out for after slipping and falling.

 Hip fractures can be an especially devastating injury for elderly victims of slip and fall accidents.
-Hip fractures often requires emergency room treatment, surgery for an artificial hip, and a lot of rehabilitation.
+Hip fractures often require emergency room treatment, surgery for an artificial hip, and a lot of rehabilitation.

 Leg Pain or Ankle Sprain